TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 In the centre of the window is the KookaBlockly workspace.

-Blocks can be dragged into this space, repositioned, resized and deleted by using the mouse or trackpad.
+Blocks can be dragged into this space, repositioned, resized and deleted by using the mouse or track-pad or pointing device.

 Blocks Palette
 --------------

-Down the left of the window is a vertically-oriented list of the KookaBlockly pallete categories.
+Down the left of the window is a vertically-oriented list of the KookaBlockly palette categories.

-Click on any category to reveal the pallete of blocks, click on and drag the desired block to the workspace, position it and release to drop the block in place.
+Click on any category to reveal the palette of blocks, click on and drag the desired block to the workspace, position it and release to drop the block in place.
+The blocks palette will then automatically close.

+To close the blocks palette without dragging a block into the workspace, either click on the palette icon used to open the palette, or press the ``Esc`` key.

 .. figure:: images/blocks-palette.png